 When it comes to determining the therapeutic benefits of an oil, we also look to an oil’s GC/MS report.
 For example, it’s commonly known that Lavender essential oil helps with sleep.
 There are two ways one can know this- either by using Lavender oil and finding that it does help with sleep, or by looking at the constituents in Lavender oil and finding it contains high amounts of linalool and linalyl acetate which have been studied and shown to have sedative properties.
 This is another case, in which we must research constituents to find out their therapeutic properties.

-Let’s look at another example, like Wild Orange.
-After analyzing Wild Orange’s GC/MS report, we find that like most citrus oils, it is very high in limonene.
+Let’s look at another example, like Sweet Orange.
+After analyzing Sweet Orange’s GC/MS report, we find that like most citrus oils, it is very high in limonene.
 Upon researching limonene, we find that this constituent has been isolated and found to activate white blood cells, work as an effective anti-inflammatory and antibacterial agent, amongst many other things.
-So, because limonene itself contains these therapeutic properties, and Wild Orange contains upwards of 90% limonene, we can gather that Wild Orange also may activate white blood cells, making it an immune boosting oil, and can be used as an anti-inflammatory and antibacterial agent.
+So, because limonene itself contains these therapeutic properties, and Sweet Orange contains upwards of 90% limonene, we can gather that Sweet Orange also may activate white blood cells, making it an immune boosting oil, and can be used as an anti-inflammatory and antibacterial agent.

 If the importance of GC/MS testing to an essential oil company is crucial, the importance of GC/MS testing to the consumer is paramount.
 GC/MS testing takes the guesswork out of whether an oil is pure and therapeutic.
 We encourage essential oils users to start analyzing reports for themselves, because the more informed we are about essential oils, the more we can benefit from one of the simplest and most unique forms of wellness that nature has to offer.